 Any statements about future expectations, plans, and prospects for the Company, including statements containing the words "believes," "anticipates," "plans," "expects," and similar expressions, constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including risks relating to product development and commercialization, limited demand for the Company's products, limited number of customers, risks associated with competition, uncertainties associated with regulatory agency approvals, competitive pricing pressures, downturns in the economy, the risk of potential intellectual property litigation, acquisition related risks, and other factors discussed in our most recent quarterly and annual reports filed with the Securities and Exchange Commission.
 In addition, the forward-looking statements included in this presentation represent the Company's views as of the date of this document.
 While the Company anticipates that subsequent events and developments will cause the Company's views to change, the Company specifically disclaims any obligation to update these forward-looking statements.
 These forward-looking statements should not be relied upon as representing the Company's views as of any later date.

-Analogic will conduct an investor conference call on Thursday, June 5, at 5:00 p.m.
-(ET) to discuss the third quarter results.
+Analogic will conduct an investor conference call on Thursday, June 4, 2015 at 5:00 p.m.
+(ET) to discuss results for the third quarter ended April 30, 2015.
 To participate in the conference call, dial 1-866-823-6992, or 1-334-323-7225 for international callers, approximately ten minutes before the conference is scheduled to begin.
-Inform the operator that you wish to join the Analogic conference, passcode 42748.
+Inform the operator that you wish to join the Analogic conference call, passcode 42748.
 You will then be asked for your name, organization, and telephone number, and be connected to the conference.
-The earnings release and, just prior to the call, presentation materials related to the quarterly financial information will be posted on the Company's website at http://investor.analogic.com/.
+The earnings release and, just prior to the call, presentation materials related to the quarterly financial information will be posted on the Company's investor relations website at http://investor.analogic.com.

 The call will also be available via webcast in listen-only mode.
-To listen to the webcast, visit investor.analogic.com approximately five to ten minutes before the conference is scheduled to begin.
-A telephone digital replay will be available approximately two hours after the call is completed through midnight (ET) July 5, 2014.
-To access the digital replay, dial 1-877-919-4059 or 1-334-323-0140 for international callers.
-The passcode is 88492660.
+To listen to the webcast, visit http://investor.analogic.com approximately five to ten minutes before the conference is scheduled to begin.
+A telephone digital replay will be available approximately two hours after the call is completed through midnight (ET), Sunday, July 5, 2015.
+To access the digital replay, dial 1-877-919-4059, or 1-334-323-0140 for international callers.
+The passcode is 45721223.

-A replay of the conference call webcast will be archived on the Company's website at www.analogic.com approximately three hours after the call is completed and will be available through midnight (ET) July 5, 2014.
+The replay of the conference call webcast will be archived at http://investor.analogic.com approximately three hours after the call is completed and will be available through midnight (ET), Sunday, July 5, 2015.

 Analogic (Nasdaq:ALOG) provides leading-edge healthcare and security technology solutions to advance the practice of medicine and save lives.
-We are recognized around the world for advanced imaging systems and technology that enable computed tomography (CT), ultrasound, digital mammography, and magnetic resonance imaging (MRI), as well as automated threat detection for aviation security.
-Our CT, MRI, digital mammography, and ultrasound transducer products are sold to original equipment manufacturers (OEMs), providing state-of-the-art capability and enabling them to enter new markets and expand their existing market presence.
-Our market-leading BK Medical and Ultrasonix branded ultrasound systems, used in procedure-driven markets such as urology, surgery, and point-of-care, are sold to clinical end users through our direct sales force.
-For over 40 years we've enabled customers to thrive, improving the health and enhancing the safety of people around the world.
+We are recognized around the world for advanced imaging and real-time guidance technologies used for disease diagnosis and treatment as well as for automated threat detection.
+Our market-leading ultrasound systems, led by our flagship BK Ultrasound brand, used in procedure-driven markets such as urology, surgery, and point-of-care, are sold to clinical practitioners around the world.
+Our advanced imaging technologies are also used in computed tomography (CT), magnetic resonance imaging (MRI) and digital mammography systems, as well as automated threat detection systems for aviation security.
 Analogic is headquartered just north of Boston, Massachusetts.
 For more information, visit www.analogic.com.

-Analogic is a registered trademark of Analogic Corporation.
+Analogic and the globe logo are registered trademarks of Analogic Corporation.

 |CONSOLIDATED STATEMENTS OF OPERATIONS|